 I list a category.
-This isn't really necessary but it's interesting to get a picture of what categories are hogging up your money much like the online program Mint does for you (which is free and you can signup here).
+This isn’t really necessary but it’s interesting to get a picture of what categories are hogging up your money much like the online program Mint does for you.
 I use this mainly for planning.

 Enter the monthly total due to this bill name.
 You can see in the example, I have several items listed that most likely you use each week (Groceries, Gas, Allowance, etc).
 You want a monthly total here so you can understand how much you have to work with after all of your bills are paid.
-The site Mvelopes does something similar too (you can signup for a free online account here).
+The site Mvelopes does something similar too.

 This is another reason a spreadsheet is nice to have for a budget.
 You can easily see where the “fat” is and make adjustments quickly all while the formulas do the math for you.